orenSampson/PagesManager/README.md

 ## Display Pages:

-The main screen displays data table of all the pages.
+The main screen displays a data table of all the pages.
 There are 3 fields: Pages, Template & Created At.

 The Pages field is the url of the page. the Data is a hyperlink.
 When clicking on it, a new tab will open and the page name will be part of the url with query param: mode=edit. for example: ".../[page name]?mode=edit"

-For now, The only Template type for pages is "blog".
+For now, The only Template type for pages is "Blog".

 ## Create Pages: